artagnon/clayoven/README.md

 ## Usage

-Install the `slim` and `sitemap_generator` gems, and run `clayoven` in an empty directory; on a first-run, the necessary template-files are created, and git is initialized.
+Run `bundle` to install the required gems, and `clayoven` in an empty directory; on a first-run, the necessary template-files are created, and git is initialized.
 An `index.html` is produced.

 - `clayoven` to generate html files incrementally based on the current git index.
 - `clayoven aggressive` to regenerate the entire site along with a `sitemap.xml.gz`.
 Run occassionally, when files are added or removed.